nhejazi/haldensify/paper/paper.md

 `R` package [@hejazi2020txshift-joss; @hejazi2022txshift-rpkg], which relies
-upon `haldensify` for estimation of the GPS and has been used in estimating counterfactual vaccine efficacy based on MTPs interpretable as corresponding to hypothetical (next-generation) vaccines that increase or decrease the activity of target immunologic biomarkers in vaccine efficacy clinical trials [@hejazi2020efficient].
+upon `haldensify` for estimation of the GPS and has been used in estimating counterfactual vaccine efficacy based on MTPs interpretable as corresponding to hypothetical (next-generation) vaccines that modulate the activity of target immunologic biomarkers in vaccine efficacy clinical trials [@hejazi2020efficient].
 Alternative, asymptotically efficient and nonparametric inverse probability weighted (IPW) estimators [@ertefaie2020nonparametric] of such a counterfactual mean parameter are implemented in `haldensify`'s